DaifMoe/7GUIs-CRUD-App/README.md

 # 7 GUI's CRUD App
+Built using React JS and JSON Server REST API

 ## Please Read The Description Behind This Project
 ## Read More About The 7 GUI's here: https://eugenkiss.github.io/7guis/tasks